ozekik/awesome-ontology/README.md

 ### Upper-level Ontologies

 * [BFO (Basic Formal Ontology)](http://basic-formal-ontology.org/) - A small, upper level ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains.
-* [DBpedia Ontology](https://www.dbpedia.org/resources/ontology/) - A shallow, cross-domain ontology, which has been manually created based on the most commonly used infoboxes within Wikipedia.
+* [DBpedia Ontology (DBO)](https://www.dbpedia.org/resources/ontology/) - A shallow, cross-domain ontology, which has been manually created based on the most commonly used infoboxes within Wikipedia.
 * [DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering)](http://www.loa.istc.cnr.it/dolce/overview.html) - A foundational ontology originally developed in WonderWeb project. ([old page](https://web.archive.org/web/20180716182415/http://www.loa.istc.cnr.it/old/DOLCE.html))
 * [GFO (General Formal Ontology)](http://www.onto-med.de/ontologies/gfo/) - A top-level ontology for conceptual modeling, which is being constantly further developed by Onto-Med.
 * [gist](https://semanticarts.com/gist/) - Semantic Arts' minimalist upper ontology for the enterprise.